elcaiseri/Fantasy-Premier-League-LTX/README.md

 - **`src/utils.py`**: Utility functions for loading data, models, and configurations, as well as fetching match data from the API.
 - **`src/data_preparation.py`**: Functions for cleaning and transforming data.

+## What is next?

+  - Enhance the Team Selection Algorithm: Refine algorithms for improved accuracy and efficiency.
+  - Develop a Simple UI: Create a user-friendly interface for non-developers.
+  - Improve Documentation: Help us by enhancing the project documentation.
+  - Fix Bugs: Report or resolve any bugs or issues you encounter.

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository, create a new branch, and submit a pull request.